nimblehq/ios-templates/.github/wiki/Project-Configurations.md

 | Debug Production | ✔︎ |  | ✔︎ |
 | Release Production |  |  | ✔︎ |

-The huge advantage when using custom flags is customizable specific features based on a particular environment.
+The major advantage of custom flags is to allow customizable specific features based on a particular environment.

 Example: